 The Panorama of the City of New York, the 9,335-square-foot built-to-scale model of New York City, has long served as the Queens Museum’s “jewel in the crown,” but the institution itself harbors several treasures, as well as an interesting history that goes beyond its collection.
 Visitors who make the trek to Flushing Meadows-Corona Park to pay a visit to the museum will be treated to a plethora of relics from both World’s Fairs, exhibits covering a range of diverse subjects (with special regard for Queens residents) and a recently renovated space.

 From its ties to the United Nations to its new architectural features, here are the top 10 secrets of the Queens Museum.
-Also make sure to join us for our newly launched tour where we’re embarking on a hunt for the Remnants of the World’s Fair at Flushing Meadows-Corona Park.

 1. The U.N.
 Was Housed in the Queens Museum Building